audunsh/FYS4411/README.md

 # FYS4411 - Quantum Mechanical Systems
 #
 # Project: Hartree-Fock method.
 On project:
-# Gøran Brekke Svaland and Audun (please fix surname)
+# Gøran Brekke Svaland and Audun Skau Hansen
 #
 # About the project:
 #